nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - Explaining the implications of data issues for financial analyses
    - Evaluating the potential impact of different cleaning approaches

+When you ask an LLM "how should I handle missing values in this stock price data?", it should ask you follow-up questions: Why are the values missing?
+What's your analysis goal?
+What's the time scale?
+A good answer depends on context.
+If the LLM gives you a one-size-fits-all solution, be skeptical.

 ### Data Analysis and Visualization

 Effective analysis and visualization are crucial for extracting insights from financial data.
+But visualization isn't just about making pretty charts—it's about making patterns visible that would be invisible in tables of numbers.

 #### Excel Analysis and Visualization